87tana/87tana.github.io/README.md

 ### Summary

-- Investigated Natural Language Processing (NLP) techniques for sentiment analysis utilizing Python and libraries including **NLTK**, **Spacy**, and **Hugging Face**.
-- Implemented four text preprocessing combinations, including **basic preprocessing**, **stemming**, and **part of speech (POS) tagging**, followed by bag-of-words vectorization.
-- Evaluated word vocabularies using frequency distributions and word entropies, illustrating that relying solely on word frequencies is inadequate for generating vocabularies. alone are insufficient for vocabulary generation.
-- Recognized Acknowledged the need for exploring TF-IDF and addressing data imbalances to improve sentiment representation and modeling.
+In this project, I investigate Natural Language Processing (NLP) techniques for sentiment analysis using Python and libraries such as **NLTK**, **Spacy**, and **Hugging Face**.
+I implement four text preprocessing combinations, including **basic preprocessing**, **stemming**, and **part of speech (POS) tagging**, followed by bag-of-words vectorization.
+Word vocabularies are evaluated using frequency distributions and word entropies, demonstrating that relying solely on word frequencies is insufficient for vocabulary generation.
+Additionally, I recognize the importance of exploring TF-IDF and addressing data imbalances to enhance sentiment representation and modeling.

 ### Methods